joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/07/17/world/middleeast/hospital-fires-outrage-iraqis-but-they-see-little-hope-for-change.html?searchResultPosition=1

 **Satellite Images Reveal Impact of European Floods**\
-`Floods in Europe have devastated towns in multiple countries.
+`Towns in multiple countries have been devastated.
 We used radar technology to look through the clouds at the damage below.`\
 https://nytimes.com/video/world/europe/100000007871199/satellite-europe-floods.html?searchResultPosition=2

 **Should You Worry About Inflation?
 Experts Weigh In.**\